Wolverine971/9takes/src/blog/guides/definitive-guide-to-relationship-conflict-part-1.md

 	import  PopCard  from "../../lib/components/atoms/PopCard.svelte";
 </script>

 <p class="firstLetter">Ah, love—the stuff of poetry, songs, and late-night talks.
-But let's be real: love isn't always a bed of roses.
+But as we know, love isn't always a bed of roses.
 Conflicts are inevitable in any relationship.
-The question isn't if you'll fight, but how you'll fight.
-This guide aims to be your go-to resource for navigating relationship conflicts effectively.
-We'll delve into expert advice, common pitfalls, and practical steps to turn disagreements into opportunities for growth.
-So, let's get started.</p>
+The question isn't if you'll fight, but how and when you will fight and what you will fight about.
+This guide aims to be your go-to resource for navigating relationship conflicts.
+We'll delve into common pitfalls, prevention tips, and practical steps to turn disagreements into opportunities for growth.</p>

 <div
 	style="display: flex;